MP Estate Planning UK

 Need for Consensus

-• Potential for conflict among attorneys
+• Potential for conflict and strained family relationships among the attorneys — particularly when siblings are involved

 Potential for Deadlock